 Steps To Set Up Your Email Domain

-In order to send your emails from the same overall email address that your company uses for all outbound emails, we need to set up your email domain - this is done by configuring your DNS settings to add to or create SPF and DKIM records.
+In order to send your emails from the same overall email address that your company uses for all outbound emails, we need to set up your email domain - this is done by configuring your DNS settings to add to or create DKIM records.
 Once your DNS settings are configured, your surveys will be sent via the service AskNicely uses to do the actual sending - the name of this service is called Mandrill, and it is owned by MailChimp.com.

 To complete the following steps, you will need AskNicely administrator privileges

 and access to your DNS hosting provider.
 (This is usually the same company you